 Technology, cause and solution of the continent’s revenue leakage

 As digitization has progressed in the world, new forms of fraud and corruption have appeared, adding to the already-existing threats.
 Africa loses almost 10 billion USD a year, due only to illicit activities born of technological variants such as mobile phones or the Internet.
-To be exact, 150 million USD are lost to SIM box fraud, 3.5 billion to cybercrime and 5 billion to mobile fraud every year, according to the continent’s own media.
+To be exact, 150 million USD are lost to SIM box fraud, 3.5 billion to cybercrime, and 5 billion to mobile fraud every year, according to the Journal of Mobile Computing & Application, Dataprotect, and Evina, respectively.

 Ironically, technology is also the most powerful medicine to heal the African economy.
 Big data solutions, when installed at the heart of a country’s economic intelligence, provide decision-makers with profound insights on the country’s economic behavior, which improves the decision- and policy-making processes, thus remedying the lack of oversight capabilities that allows the revenue leakage disease to take hold.